SimonManik/SimonManik/README.md

 # 💫 About Me:
 🔭 I’m currently working on app for coaches<br>👯 I’m looking to collaborate on some intersting and perspective projects<br>🌱 I’m currently learning C#<br>⚡ Fun fact I love running !
+I am currently training for a marathon in Bratislava in April !

 ## 🌐 Socials: